witnet/web3-jsonrpc-gateway/README.md

 - @reef-defi/evm-provider

 🔒 Security Notice

-This tool does read private keys from system environment variables only.
-It does not read nor store them on disk.
+- This tool does read private keys from system environment variables, but not doest it read nor store them on disk.
 Private keys are used only in memory to sign transactions.
-You must set either the ETHRPC_PRIVATE_KEYS or the ETHRPC_SEED_PHRASE environment variables, or provide your private key via a secure method during development.
+You must set either the ETHRPC_PRIVATE_KEYS or the ETHRPC_SEED_PHRASE environment variables, or provide your private keys via a secure method during development.

-Warning: Never expose private keys in production environments.
-This tool is meant for development or testing use.
+> ***Warning**: Never expose private keys in production environments.
+This tool is meant for development or testing use.*

 📜 License
 MIT © 2025 — Maintained by the [Witnet Project](https://github.com/witnet).